mpusch88/mnemonicr/README.md

 ## mnemonicr

-Used to convert names of AD users to formatted mnemonics.
+Used to convert provided sets of names that are contained in active directory to a easily copyable list of mnemonics / names.